 – With Nationwide Incorporators, a business attorney will either draft your papers or review them before they’re sent to your state of formation.
 No competitor can match that promise, and it’s a great source of peace of mind for any entrepreneur.

 – Nationwide Incorporators president and founder Mike Ross has been an attorney for 40 years, which is experience you get to take advantage of as a customer.
-Ross handles many services himself, reinforcing their “Attorney-Powered” slogan and document review.
+Ross handles many services himself, reinforcing their “Attorney-Powered” slogan.

 – Many competitors don’t offer state-specific compliance requirements like publishing service to advertise notice of your formation in a newspaper.
 Nationwide Incorporators not only offers these services where necessary — and only when necessary — but they also have good prices on them as well.

 – If you check out their Yelp page, you can find some valuable discount coupons.
-For example, while writing this review I noticed that they were offering $395 worth of services for $295.
+For example, while writing this review we noticed that they were offering $395 worth of services for $295.

 – At $145, their basic LLC service is far from the least expensive option out there.
-For example, you can get an LLC formed for less than $96 less with an alternative service.
-Of course, those services don’t have attorney-drafted or reviewed document filings so maybe you get what you pay for.
+For example, you can get an LLC formed for less than $50 with IncFile.
+Of course, those services don’t have attorney-drafted or reviewed document filings, so maybe you get what you pay for.

 Nationwide Incorporators LLC Packages

-Nationwide Incorporators gives customers 3 choices when ordering LLC formation service, with a selection of features geared at satisfying the needs of a variety of entrepreneurs.
+Nationwide Incorporators gives customers three choices when ordering LLC formation service: Basic, Priority Deluxe, and Priority Premium.
 If you want to review the details of their services for yourself, take a look at the way they describe them on their website.

 What Are Other Entrepreneurs Saying?

-I found just 3 reviews of Nationwide Incorporators, all of which are on Yelp.
-While it would clearly be preferable to see more feedback than this, it is worth pointing out that all 3 reviews are highly positive, and there are no critical reviews to be found anywhere that I searched online.
+We found just a handful of reviews of Nationwide Incorporators.
+While it would clearly be preferable to see more feedback than this, it is worth pointing out that all five reviews are highly positive, and there are no critical reviews to be found anywhere that we searched online.

-Still, it’s awfully difficult to do much analysis on such a small sample, so in the end I’ll just say that customer feedback is neither a pro nor a con for Nationwide Incorporators.
+Still, it’s awfully difficult to do much analysis on such a small sample, so in the end we’ll just say that customer feedback isn’t a major pro or con for Nationwide Incorporators.

 Nationwide Incorporators is one of the top LLC service providers thanks to their lawyer-drafted and reviewed document filings.
 Still, they won’t be the right choice for every single company, so let’s finish by going over some scenarios where you might want to use their services, as well as situations that may make you want to look elsewhere.

-If you like the reassurance of having an experienced business attorney draft and/or review your documents before filing, but don’t want to spend that kind of money, Nationwide Incorporators is a nice middle ground.
+If you like the reassurance of having an experienced business attorney draft and/or review your documents before filing, but don’t want to spend the kind of money required to hire a lawyer to form your LLC, Nationwide Incorporators is a nice middle ground.

-If you would like to save some money, or perhaps bundle an EIN and registered agent with your service package, there are ways to do that.
-For example, IncFile starts their service at $49, and to have a full-service package with EIN and registered agent it would only cost $149.
+If you want to save some money, or perhaps bundle registered agent with your service package, there are ways to do that.
+For example, IncFile starts their service at $49, and that includes a year of registered agent.